-Robert Kellar had had been recommended by the Legal 500 (2011) for his “careful and hardworking approach”.
-He has been appointed to the Attorney General's B-Panel of Counsel and to the Panel of Advisers to the Legal Services Board.
+Robert Kellar has been recommended by the Legal 500 (2011) for his “careful and hardworking approach”.
+He has been appointed to the Attorney General's A-Panel of Counsel and to the Panel of Advisers to the Legal Services Board.
 His areas of expertise include the following:

 Judicial Review/Human Rights - Robert is recognised by the Legal 500 as a leading junior in Public and Administrative Law.
 He has considerable experience of acting for private individuals, public bodies and departments of state in the High Court and Court of Appeal.